 This is letter two.

-As promised, it is about the scariest, narrowest bridge I ever had to cross.
+It is about the scariest, narrowest bridge I ever had to cross.

 My husband has, for many years now, taken extreme delight in randomly invading my space and declaring that he has found “our next Couple’s Adventure!!”
 He then proceeds to show me a video of humans engaged in some egregiously dangerous outdoor “activity” that they are not only partaking in by their own free will, but also likely paying for the privilege to do so.